 Coffees and chats, in the majority of the cases about non-related work topics, with colleagues from the team and from other parts of the company, were integral parts of working from the office.
 This is really important from our mental well-being point of view but networking is also a great tool to know more, interesting people.
 When our home became the new office that possibility was no longer available.

 My experience: I think that the number of informal chats with team members and other people from the company dramatically decreased – because of many reasons (primarily because people have more work to do).
-What I noticed also, that I totally forgot many people with whom I spoke quite often in the office before.
+What I noticed also, is that I totally forgot many people with whom I spoke quite often in the office before.

 What can you do?
 It’s really important to keep in relation with the people and have time during the workday to have a virtual coffee with people from work.
 When you work from home it’s all about asking your friend from work for the conversation.
 You can also encourage your company to organize networking events – I have already participated in that and it was great to meet new people.